 The intensity of the therapy depends on the extent of the disease.
-This can vary from a wait-and-see policy to mild or more intensive chemotherapy.
-Hopefully, drugs will be developed in the future that will single out the LCH cells in a targeted manner.
+Treatment can range from a wait-and-see approach to mild or more intensive chemotherapy.
+Hopefully, drugs that target the LCH cells will be developed in the not too far future.